mczuchnowski/mczuchnowski.github.io/_posts/2015-03-23-dynamic-flash-messages-in-devise.md

 layout: post
 title: "Dynamic flash messages in Devise"
 tagline: "Or how to override Devise controllers"
-category: tutorials
-tags: [ruby on rails, rails 4, devise]
----
-{% include JB/setup %}

-This blog post was inspired by a recent question on Treehouse forum.
+description: "This blog post was inspired by a recent question on Treehouse forum.
 One of the students asked how to create a dynamic flash message that the user would see after signing in through Devise.
 I was sure that the ```devise.yml``` file's messages can use basic Ruby string interpolation and that you could simply put
 ```#{current_user.email}``` inside the message.
 I was so wrong.
 I like
 challenges, so after some searching and experimenting I managed to solve this
-and now I would like to share what I've learned.
+and now I would like to share what I've learned."
+category: tutorials
+tags: [ruby on rails, rails 4, devise]
+---
+{% include JB/setup %}

+{{ page.description }}
 <!--break-->

 <h2>What we want</h2>